-The company's North American web site is identical to its U.K. site except for some minor differences in terminology (A faucet is a "tap" in England).
+The company's North American website is identical to its U.K. site except for some minor differences in terminology (A faucet is a "tap" in England).
 Both are crisp, visual and striking.
 Navigation is not, however, as intuitive as it could be.
 The site search function is primitive; limited to finding products.
-Searches on terms like "warranty" or "finish" produce no results.
+Searches on terms like "warranty" or "finish" produce confusion, but no results.

 Some information critical to the faucet-buying process is lacking entirely.
 There are no installation instructions and no exploded parts diagrams.
 Plumbers usually like to read the installation instructions in advance of ordering to see if any particular difficulty or special tools are involved.
 The source of the cartridges used in the faucets is not identified.
 The identity of the cartridge is the usual way plumbers determine whether a faucet is likely to be durable over time.

 The company's faucet warranty is much weaker than the North American standard "lifetime" warranty.
 Cartridges and mechanical parts are guaranteed for a mere 10 years, but only if they affect the function of the faucet.
-Purely cosmetic defects are not guaranteed at all.
+The website indicates that purely cosmetic defects are not guaranteed at all.
 But after we published our initial report, we were contacted by the company to the effect that there is a 2-10 year warranty on faucet finishes — depending on the finish.
 See the company's "Warranty Score" above for more information.

-To describe the warranty as pitiful is to give it too much weight.
-It is barely better than no warranty at all.
-Ordinarily such a warranty would make us wonder what is wrong with the faucet that it is not better supported by the company.
+Even with this correction, however, it is still a weak warranty when compared to the North American standard "limited lifetime" warranty.
+Ordinarily, such a warranty would make us wonder what is wrong with the faucet that it is not better supported by the company.
 But, we know from examination that the faucets are well made and impeccably finished.
 Most probably this a fairly typical British warranty that Samuel Heath has not modified for the North American market.
 The company will find, no doubt, that until it adopts a North American warranty its faucets will get little attention here other than in a very small niche market.

 We are continuing to research the company.
 If you have experience with Samuel Heath faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.